brandonviaje/PrecisionTechCollab/Docs/userdocs/user-and-admin-functionality.md

   - **Removing** movies from the database
   - **Accessing high-contrast mode** for accessibility

+## Admin Login Credentials

+If you want to sign in as an admin, navigate to our header, sign in dropdown menu, then select sign in as admin.

+After, enter the admin credentials:
+  `username: admin`
+  `password: admin`

 ---

 > 🔐 Note: Only registered users and the admin have access to certain interactive and personalization features.
 Guest users are limited to browsing functionality.